Render Studio Examples and Resources

 -

 Create a scene with the two parts.
-In the Scene graph, select the railing part.
-Filter the Appearance library for the Oxidized metal - steel - rusted appearance.
+In the Scene list, select the railing part.
+In the Appearances library, search for the Metal — Rusted oxidized steel Appearance.
 Right-click on the thumbnail and select Assign from the context menu:

 -